alphagov/govuk-developer-docs/source/manual/2nd-line-drills.html.md

 Follow the [Deploy Terraform](/manual/deploying-terraform.html) instructions, picking a project at random.
 You can run this in any environment, as you're only running `plan` - not `apply` - so shouldn't be making any changes.

-## Update homepage promotion slots

-Follow the [Update homepage promotion slots](/repos/frontend/update-homepage-promotion-slots.html) instructions, using an appropriate image and text.
-Open a draft PR, and [deploy your branch to integration](https://deploy.integration.publishing.service.gov.uk/job/Deploy_App/).
-Once deployed, [check your change](https://www-origin.integration.govuk.digital/) and redeploy the previous branch to integration.

 ## Use a restored database in an app

 On Integration or Staging, follow the [Restore an RDS instance via the AWS CLI](/manual/howto-backup-and-restore-in-aws-rds.html#restore-an-rds-instance-via-the-aws-cli) instructions for an app of your choice.